Manaffmus/simple_shell/README.md

- A project for simple_shell with Rraphael Thomas and Mustapha Abdul Manaf
+ A project for simple_shell with Raphael Thomas and Mustapha Abdul Manaf